Whale Watching In Iceland

 Eyjafjordur is mainly dominated by humpback whales, although you may also find minkes, dolphins, and even harbour porpoises.

-Our highly-trained and experienced guides are adept at whale watching, so you can rest assured about getting your money’s worth through their assistance.
+The highly-trained and experienced guides are experts at whale watching, so you can rest assured about getting your money’s worth through their assistance.
 Besides, the 200 passenger-carrying capacity is spread indoors and outdoors, and a panoramic viewing deck means you don’t have to worry about crowding.

 Most Popular RIB Whale Watching Tour From Akureyri

-If you think that our VIP whale watching tour is restricted just to the capital city of Reykjavik, then you’re in for a pleasant surprise!
-Our special RIB boats are accessible in Akureyri as well so that you don’t miss out on the fun.
+If you think that the VIP whale watching tour is restricted just to the capital city of Reykjavik, then you’re in for a pleasant surprise!
+The special RIB boats are accessible in Akureyri as well so that you don’t miss out on the fun.
 The smaller design means you have better access to the remote interiors.
 Plus, they can cover a larger area in one go!.

 Embark on this 2-hour-long adventure ride from the floating pier and get a chance to sail close to the humpback whale, dolphin, and marine bird population of the area.
 This departure point is located close to the Hof cultural center, and tourists should reach at least 30 minutes in advance.

-Since each boat can carry only 12 passengers for each trip, our guides can engage in one-to-one interaction with the tourists to address all their queries in detail.
-In lieu of the safety requirements on-board, you will be provided with neoprene gloves, goggles, life jackets, etc., right before we set sail.
+Since each boat can carry only 12 passengers for each trip, the guides can engage in one-to-one interaction with the tourists to address all their queries in detail.
+In lieu of the safety requirements on-board, you will be provided with neoprene gloves, goggles, life jackets, etc., right before you set sail.

 However, be informed that this boat doesn’t have a cafeteria or toilet.
 Additionally, the following passengers are refrained from getting on-board: